davidsowerby/changelog/docs/index.md

 ChangeLogFactory.getInstance()
 ```

+<a name="MinimumConfiguration"></a>
-## Configuration
+## Minimum Configuration

-A minimum configuration requires, a project name, the user name of the remote repo, and target project's parent directory:
+A minimum configuration requires a project name, the user name of the remote repo, and target project's parent directory:

 ```
 changeLog